-30 Day Money Back Guarantee - Your satisfaction is the bottom line!
-If you're not 100% satisfied with anything you've purchased from CDA - simply send it back!
+30 Day Money Back

+Guarantee - Your satisfaction is the bottom line!
+If vou're not 100% satisfied with anything you've purchased from CDA - simply send it back!

-One Year Guarantee - At CDA we guarantee every-thing we sell to be free of defects for a full year or we will repair or replace the item free of charge!
+One Year Guarantee - At CDA we guarantee everything we sell to be free of defects for a full year or we will repair or replace the item free of charge!